cosmos/interchain-security/docs/docs/upgrading/migrate_v4_v5.md

 sidebar_position: 1
 ---

-# Upgrading to ICS v5.0.0
+# Upgrading to ICS v5.x from v4.x

-This ICS version uses cosmos-sdk v0.50.x and ibc-go v8.x.
+ICS `v5.x` version uses cosmos-sdk `v0.50.x` and ibc-go `v8.x`.

-To migrate you application to cosmos-sdk v0.50.x please use this [guide](https://docs.cosmos.network/v0.50/build/migrations/upgrading).
+To migrate you application to cosmos-sdk `v0.50.x` please use [this guide](https://docs.cosmos.network/v0.50/build/migrations/upgrading).

 To migrate your application to ibc-go v8.x.y please use the following guides:
  * [migrate ibc-go to v8.0.0](https://ibc.cosmos.network/main/migrations/v7-to-v8)